fenago/ansible-course/md/Lab_1.md

 ```

-Ansible can also gather and return \"facts\" about your target
-hosts---facts are all manner of useful information about your hosts,
-from CPU and memory configuration to network parameters, to disk
-geometry.
-These facts are intended to enable you to write intelligent
-playbooks that perform conditional actions---for example, you might only
-want to install a given software package on hosts with more than 4 GB of
-RAM or perhaps perform a specific configuration only on macOS hosts.
-The
-following is an example of the filtered facts from a macOS-based host:
+The following is an example of the filtered facts from a host:

 ```